apilayer/currencylayer-API/docs/specifications.md

     "[...]"
 ```

-**Requesting specific currencies**: In order to optimize your API result's file size, you may request only specific currencies to be computed, using the currencies parameter
+**Requesting specific currencies**: In order to optimize your API result's file size, you may request a limited set of currencies to be computed, using the currencies parameter (e.g. `&currencies=GBP,EUR,CHF`).
-(e.g. `&currencies=GBP,EUR,CHF`).

 ## JSON Prettyprint